mdumerdm/Python-Practice-Projects/README.md

-# dumb-python-s
-this repo is for dumb projects i make in python /..
+projects for getting to know the capabilities of python